yale-redcap/yes3-aftersave/README.md

 This utility program will identify all the 'aftersave' forms in your project, and all the dependent forms and fields, and populate or revise the EM configuration settings with this information.

-To run the YES3 Aftersave Utility, open the "YES3 Aftersave" EM link and click the button labeled "Splash on some YES3 Aftersave!" (sorry, we couldn't resist).
+To run the YES3 Aftersave Utility, open the "YES3 Aftersave" EM link and click the button labeled "Splash on some YES3 Aftersave!".

 ![image of the button to run the YES3 Aftersave utility](./media/splash-on.png)

+ (sorry, we couldn't resist)

 ### Step 2.
 Review and adjust the EM configuration settings